saferGPMLE/saferGPMLE/safergpy/README.md

   * g10mod function (d=8)
   * g10modmod function (d=8)

-The folder `./doe_repetition` contains datasets corresponding to the third benchmark described below.
+Inside `/repetitions`, we have the datasets corresponding to the third benchmark described below.

 ## Benchmarks